Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	There were many inconsistencies in the Property City column, including misspellings and differences in the cases of the letters.

 •	We obtained weather data for 107 Indiana cities.
 Only data for those cities was included in the final home price dataset.
-To do this, the city list was copied over from the weather jupyter notebook.
+To do this, the city list was copied over from the weather Jupyter notebook.
 Then the cities needed to be converted to upper case letters to match up with the city entries in the home price dataset.
 A for loop was setup to include only those 107 cities.

 •   Columns were renamed to be more descriptive.
 •   New column names: Acreage, Property Street, Property City, Property State, Property Zip, Sale Price, Buyer Street, Buyer City, Buyer State, Buyer Zip, Conveyance Date.

 •       We discovered 1,934 duplicates on home_prices.csv file

-•	Duplicate data was dropeed using: .drop_duplicates()
+•	Duplicate data was dropped using: .drop_duplicates()

 •	Finally, the cleaned file was saved as a csv.